 Usually, files can get into Virus Chest automatically if Avast finds them suspicious.
 Or manually through the user interface.
 In this guide, you will learn how to open/access the Virus Chest and how to use it properly to keep you safe.

 Lot of users are looking for the location of the Virus Chest because Avast incorrectly detected some of their files as threats and now they can’t access them anymore.
 In the latest version 2017 it may be a bit difficult to get there, because it’s quite hidden and it’s not obvious where it is.
 In the past Avast versions, Virus Chest has been located right on the main screen of the user interface.

 We have put together this guide which includes clear steps and screenshots how to locate and use Avast Virus Chest properly.

 1. Location – How to Open/Access/Get to Avast Virus Chest (Quarantine)

-Open your Avast and navigate to ‘Scan‘ in the top menu.
-There is a link ‘Quarantine (Virus Chest)‘ at the bottom – click on it.
+Open your Avast and navigate to ‘Protection‘ » ‘Antivirus‘ in the left menu.
+There is a link ‘Virus Chest‘ at the bottom – click on it.

 2. Commands – How to Use Avast Virus Chest (Quarantine) Commands